kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

 ## Refine

 - [x] HP Overlay - set pointer-events to none on `.death-saves`; set pointer-events to auto on `.death-saves > *`
-- [ ] Carve out a shared base type for all sheet contexts which contains universal settings
+- [x] Carve out a shared base type for all sheet contexts which contains universal settings
   - [x] ~~allowEdit~~ now rolled into editable
   - [x] lockSensitiveFields
   - [x] editable - this should combine the composite allowEdit and the "editable" field provided by dnd5e context
     - ... or should it replace allowEdit altogether?
   - [ ] ...?
+- [ ] 🐞 Update Search Filters
+  - [ ] The placeholder text should match the tab name
+  - [ ] The placeholder text should user the faded / secondary color, while the text should use the primary font color.
+- [ ] Make SHEET_TYPE_CHARACTER, SHEET_TYPE_NPC, and SHEET_TYPE_VEHICLE constants and update all usages.
+- [ ] Make SPELL_PREPARATION_MODE_XYZ constants and update all usages.
 - [ ] Replace unioned sheet context types which reference all three sheet types with the base context, where able.
 - [ ] Add the NPM watch script for enforcing resolving type errors
   - [ ] Begin the process of pulling all data for sheets into their context types